Pascal311/Pascal311/README.md

 ## Hi there 👋

 I am currently in 1st year of BTS SIO at Caensup St Ursule.

 I passed my bac pro Digital Systems with high honours at Condé-en-Normandie.

+I'm looking for a work-study placement.

+## Hobbies

+  - Sports :

+    * Body-building / Street-workout 🏋️‍♂️

+    * Rock climbing 🏔️

+  - Video games 🎮

+  - Manga/anime 📖

 <!--
 **Pascal311/Pascal311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.